 When the cat is away the mice will play, and the mice are playing the prepping game.
 This strategy means you’ll need to take advantage of every lapse in your spouse’s attention or their absence to do what you need to do without risk of discovery.

-If you get busted, there will likely be hell to pay.
+If you get busted, you’ll have some explaining to do.
 Chances are if you are in this situation in the first place you would have already been down this road on other topics or activities.
 With “her” it is likely to be clothes or shoes, perhaps purses while “he” might be intent on hauling in sporting equipment, fishing rods or guns.

 If this is the case or has been the case in the past you can certainly rely on the “turnabout is fair play” defense.